VANKYO Leisure 470 Projector Review

 Yes

-The projector doesn't have a built-in smart interface, so you must connect an external streaming device if you want to use it for streaming shows and movies.
-Fortunately, its built-in Wi-Fi lets you view content from your phone via screen mirroring.
+The projector doesn't have a built-in smart interface, so you must connect an external streaming device to stream shows and movies.
+Fortunately, the built-in Wi-Fi lets you view content from your phone via screen mirroring.